Reasons for Uncertified Results in Duolingo English Test (DET)

 Face and lighting.

-- Your face must be clearly visible the entire time.
-No shadows, backlighting, or dim rooms.
+- Your face must be clearly visible the whole time

-- Glare on glasses counts as face obstruction; the system asks you to remove them at check-in.
+- Glare on glasses counts as face obstruction

 Other people in the room.